TingChiehLin/stopwatch/README.md

-# AOS - Stop Watch
+# StopWatch

-This project was aimed to make Stop Watch with Seven Segment Display
+This project was aimed to make a StopWatch with Seven Segment Display

 ## Technical Use & Resoucres